hexbatch/apple-core/v1/docs/core-overview.md

 * Actions listening in on different lifecycle stages of a token, and when a token joins a set, can run javascript to decide to allow this and do auto transfers of tokens

 Attributes are defined by themselves, and attached to the token-type.
 The tokens are instances of the token-type

+# User authentication

+Some public and read only api calls do not need to have a logged-in user.
+Otherwise, can use both basic auth and a bearer token.

+A bearer token can be generated, to use with jobs, so the pw does not have to be sent with the job data

 # Token types